ara3d/domo/README.md

 #  Domo

+Domo is a state management library for C#.

+## Overview

 > <i>The key to controlling complexity is a good domain model, a model that goes beyond a surface vision of a domain by introducing an underlying structure, which gives the software developers the leverage they need.
-A good domain model can be incredibly valuable, but it’s not something that’s easy to make.</i> <p> - Martin Fowler, 2003 in the preface to Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans
+A good domain model can be incredibly valuable, but it’s not something that’s easy to make.</i> <p>- Martin Fowler, 2003 in the preface to Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans

 Domo (short for "Domain Modeling") is a .NET Standard 2.0 library that aids in building layered architecture applications inspired by good software engineering principles and best practices.
 Domo is inpsired by some of the lessons from Domain Driven Design, without being overly dogmatic.

 Domo offers a solution for defining data models as simple immutable objects that are unaware of the infrastructure and application logic, while providing support for data binding, and offering advantages of a centralized data management system (like Redux).

 Domo is an unopinionated cross-platform library with no dependencies and works well with other application frameworks and libraries (e.g., Entity Framework, Prism, MVVM Light, WPF Toolkit, etc.).

- For an example of what using Domo can look like see: [ChatDemo.cs](https://github.com/vimaec/domo/blob/main/Domo.Tests/ChatDemo.cs) in the test folder.
+For an example of what using Domo can look like see:
+[ChatDemo.cs](https://github.com/vimaec/domo/blob/main/Domo.Tests/ChatDemo.cs) in the test folder.

 # How Domo Works

 Domo allow you to define the domain model using regular C# classes, structs, or records.
 There is no requirement to decorate the model type with special attributes, inherit from base classes, or implement a particular interface.

 Domo wraps models types in an interface called `IModel<T>`.
 This interface